 - Retroactively compress all the images you've uploaded to your site.

 Starting at $6 per month, you can upgrade to Smush Pro, which compresses files to a greater extent than the free version, removes file size limits (the free version only compresses images under 1 MB), uses a content delivery network to send images, and automatically backs up your original image uploads.
 You can also pay for a membership ($19 per month) which grants access to all WPMU DEV premium plugins, including Hummingbird (which we’ll discuss later on).

 4. AMP for WP

-You also have the option to subscribe to a membership to get multiple extensions in bulk.
+- Subscribe to a membership to get several of these extensions in bulk.
 For more details, see AMP for WP’s pricing page.

 The AMP plugin is another free way to apply Google’s AMP practices to your web pages.
 Made by the Google AMP project contributors, this plugin lets WordPress admins publish mobile-optimized web pages without any programming on their part.

 The AMP plugin converts your site's code into an AMP-friendly mockup by removing incompatible elements for you.
 It identifies these problems and fixes them, complete with explanations as to why certain website features impede performance.
 It also identifies AMP-incompatible WordPress plugins that may hurt your site.

 What we like about AMP:

 This plugin also provides some flexibility in terms of your AMP configuration.